mnamburi9/robo-jerry/about.md

 ## Our Vision

-We envision a world where robots seamlessly integrate into everyday environments, performing complex tasks with human-like dexterity and intelligence.
-Our mission is to develop autonomous systems that can navigate, perceive, and interact with the world in ways that were previously impossible.
+We envision a world where robotic arms seamlessly handle repetitive tasks, with a focus on vehicle fueling operations.
+Our mission is to develop robotic systems that can fuel EVs, gas cars, and other vehicles with precision and reliability.

 ## What We're Building

-### Advanced Perception Systems
+### Vehicle Fueling Systems
-Our robots are equipped with state-of-the-art LIDAR and computer vision systems that enable them to understand and navigate complex environments with unprecedented accuracy.
+Our robotic arms are designed specifically for fueling operations, capable of handling different fuel types and vehicle configurations with precision.

-### Intelligent Navigation
+### Repetitive Task Automation
-We're developing sophisticated navigation algorithms that allow our robots to move through dynamic environments, avoiding obstacles and finding optimal paths in real-time.
+We're developing robotic systems that can handle repetitive world tasks efficiently, reducing human intervention in routine operations.

-### Precision Manipulation
+### Precision Fueling
-Our robotic arms are designed for delicate and precise operations, capable of handling objects with human-like dexterity and adaptability.
+Our robotic arms are designed for precise fueling operations, capable of handling various fuel nozzles and vehicle fuel ports with accuracy.

 ## Our Approach